 In this study, UIO66-NH2 coated polyaniline (UIO66-NH2@PANI) nanocomposite was synthesized using a straightforward step-by-step self-assembly method and evaluated for selective adsorption of the antiradical biomolecule quercetin.
 The synthesized UIO66-NH2@PANI nanocomposite underwent comprehensive structural and thermal characterization using Fourier-transform infrared spectroscopy (FT-IR) and thermogravimetric analysis (TGA).
 The adsorption behavior of quercetin onto the nanocomposite was examined through detailed kinetic and thermodynamic studies.
 The adsorption kinetics data were well-fitted to the pseudo-second-order kinetic model, suggesting chemisorption as the dominant adsorption mechanism.
 Thermodynamic investigations revealed that the adsorption process was spontaneous (negative Gibbs free energy (ΔG° < 0)) and exothermic (negative enthalpy change (ΔH° < 0)), indicating a favorable interaction between quercetin molecules and the nanocomposite at lower temperatures.
 Additionally, entropy change (ΔS°) analysis demonstrated decreased randomness at the solid-liquid interface during adsorption.
 The results confirm that UIO66-NH2@PANI nanocomposite is a promising candidate for the selective adsorption, and recovery of natural antioxidants such as quercetin.
 These findings contribute to the understanding of the adsorption mechanism and expand the potential applications of metal-organic framework-based nanocomposites in environmental and pharmaceutical fields.

-Keywords: Biomolecule quercetin, kinetics, nanocomposite, Thermodynamics, Adsorption
+Keywords: Biomolecule quercetin, Kinetics, Nanocomposite, Thermodynamics, Adsorption

-*Corresponding author E-mail: a.jabbari@std.du.ac.ir
+*E-mail address: a.jabbari@std.du.ac.ir

-Doctoral student, physical chemistry, School of Chemistry, Damghan University
+School of Chemistry, Damghan University, Damghan, Iran